 - Testing all new patients and residents for COVID-19 and keeping those individuals isolated until test results are returned, usually within 24-48 hours.

-- Increasing disinfection of frequently touched surfaces.
+- Frequent disinfection of frequently touched surfaces.

-- Maintaining social distance and mask wearing.
+- Maintaining social distance and mask wearing, as needed.

 - Emphasizing proper hand washing and sneeze and cough etiquette.